The Ups and Downs of Demi Lovato and Wilmer Valderrama's Roller Coaster Romance

 "I don't really believe in that, but I believe that it happened," she said of their fateful first meeting.
 However, age would prove to be their first obstacle.
 "I was like, 'I love this man and I have to have him,' but I was only 17 and so, he was like, 'Get away from me.'"

 That August, the Grammy nominee turned 18 years old and, as she said in her documentary, they began dating.
-However, shortly after they were romantically linked, she checked into a treatment center in late October as her battles with self-harm and eating disorders were exposed publicly for the first time.
+However, shortly after they were first romantically linked, she checked into a treatment center in late October 2010 as her battles with self-harm and eating disorders were exposed publicly for the first time.

 "I wasn't going to continue to be alive if I continued to treat my body the way I was," she told Ryan Seacrestin a sit-down interview in July 2011.

+However, in Valderrama's eyes, he came into her life at the perfect moment.
+"At that time, she was going through a really interesting journey and I just happened to be there for that specific time and I was blessed to be there at the right time, at the right place to help out somehow," he also told Seacrest in a radio interview later on in 2015.

-While the Disney star's team continued to keep their lips sealed on the pair's relationship status a year later, just a few months after that E! interview, the rumored couple was spotted smooching in early November 2011 and Lovato subsequently brought Valderrama as her date to former co-star Tiffany Thornton's wedding that same month.
+While the Disney star's team continued to keep their lips sealed on the pair's relationship status, just a few months after that E! interview, the rumored couple was spotted smooching in early November 2011 and Lovato subsequently brought Valderrama as her date to former co-star Tiffany Thornton's wedding that same month.

 Whatever gave sources the impression that they had called it quits in early 2012 fizzled by the summer as Lovato celebrated her 20th birthday with him.
 "Feliz Cumpleaños to my angel @ddlovato, U continue 2 make me proud," Valderrama tweeted at the time.
 "U are the hero this generation [has] been waiting 4!
 With & by you always."